baleada/docs/src/prose/logic/classes/Delayable.md

 Or, just remember:
 - If you `delay` while the animation is already delaying, the delay will start over from the beginning (and reset `executions`, `time.elapsed`, and `progress` to `0`).
 - You can only `pause` while the delay process is in progress
-- You can `setCallback`, `seek`, and `stop` at any time.
-Just remember that `setCallback` will always `stop` the delay, and if you call `seek` while a delay is progressing, the animation will continue delaying after it seeks to the time progress you specified.
+- You can `setFn`, `seek`, and `stop` at any time.
+Just remember that `setFn` will always `stop` the delay, and if you call `seek` while a delay is progressing, the animation will continue delaying after it seeks to the time progress you specified.
 - You can only `resume` after calling `pause` or `seek`

 ::: type="info"